macxred/cashctrl_api/README.md

 ## Testing Strategy

-We prefer pytest for its straightforward and readable syntax over the unittest package.
-Tests are housed in the [cashctrl_api/tests](tests) directory.

-Tests are automated through GitHub Actions after each commit, during pull requests, and daily.
+Tests are housed in the [tests](tests) directory and are automatically executed via GitHub Actions after each commit, during pull requests, and on a daily schedule.
 When executed as GitHub Actions, tests utilize an API key stored as a GitHub secret, connecting to a non-public CashCtrl Test organization covered by MaCX ReD's subscription.

+We prefer pytest for its straightforward and readable syntax over the unittest package from the standard library.

 ## Package Development and Contribution